-and Stadium event days.
-The introduction of committed and proposed developments could, subject to further analysis, transform the vibrancy of the Etihad Campus on non-match services centre.
-This could also bring about the opportunity for Manchester City Football Club to review its requirements for an expanded and improved retail store facility (in line with requirements from a new sponsor partner) combined with an improved visitor attraction 'City Experience' sales base and refreshed customer together new development.
-The Ashton Canal runs through this area and the River Medlock valley is located immediately adjacent - two major assets that can both frame and link
+The introduction of committed and proposed developments could, subject to further analysis, transform the vibrancy of the Etihad Campus on non-match and Stadium event days.

+This could also bring about the opportunity for Manchester City Football Club to review its requirements for an expanded and improved retail store facility (in line with requirements from a new sponsor partner) combined with an improved visitor attraction 'City Experience' sales base and refreshed customer services centre.